 “I want to jump headfirst into your wardrobe and look through your clothes because I need to know if they’re all so cool.”

 “Why are you talking about a wardrobe?
 In my storage room…” Tommy asked, peaking in behind Isaac.
-I was wondering if the word “wardrobe” was his summoning spell.
+I was wondering if the word “wardrobe” was indeed his summoning spell.

 “Would you want to also look through his underwear?”
 Marcel also appeared of thin air.
 I didn’t even hear him arrive.
 But it was his eerie ability to show up unexpectedly in the middle of conversations with the most inappropriate comments.